PatrickFis/Azure-Study-Notes/Azure Developer/Azure Message Based Solutions.md

     - Messages received from the queue must be deleted or they will be added back to the queue after 30 seconds.
 - The code to interact with the queue from an Azure Function is available in [Code/Visual Studio Projects/UdemyQueueFunction](Code/Visual%20Studio%20Projects/UdemyQueueFunction/).
   - Useful info:
     - Messages need to be base 64 encoded.
-If they aren't then the function will try to dequeue the message over and over before putting the messages into a new queue named <queue name>-poison.
+If they aren't then the function will try to dequeue the message over and over before putting the messages into a new queue named `<queue name>-poison`.
     - The function can receive messages as objects instead of strings.
 - Both of these programs expect a queue named "appqueue" to be available.